nicklafferty/craftycody/content/crafts/diy-adding-doors-to-the-ikea-kallax.md

 The last Kallax we own is another 2x4 that has been our tv-stand for years.
 We actually found it by the dumpster at our old apartment complex and it was in perfect shape.
 I guess someone just didn't need it anymore.
 We grabbed it and brought it home.

 However, now it's kind of sad.
 The cubbies house electronics and wires that I don't like looking at and it looks like a disorganized catch-all.

+So, I figured, why not cover it up by adding doors?

+It would create a new look without having to buy a new tv-stand (which are ridiculously over-priced, btw) and give me a little diy project.